 Annie attends Lillian’s bridal shower.
 Helen gifts Lillian a trip to Paris, Annie starts a huge fight with Lillian, and Lillian uninvites Annie to her wedding.

 Annie and Lillian apologize to each other, and Annie attends Lillian’s wedding, patching things up with both Lillian and Helen.

 Bridesmaids Script Takeaway #1

 Bridesmaids is as riotous and quotable as any other raunchy comedy.
-What Bridesmaids specifically has to offer is sharp situational humor with build-up that allows for not just funny lines, but hilarious, informative scenes; the scenes therefore make us laugh and also progress the plot.
+What Bridesmaids specifically has to offer is sharp situational humor with build-up.
+This allows for not just funny lines, but hilarious, informative scenes.
+Scenes that make us laugh and also progress the plot at the same time.

 We also get exposition of both friendships and progression of the new conflict through a few key phrases:

 - “I still need my drunken Saturday nights at Rockin’ Sushi!” - Helen

 - “Speaking of Consuelo, Lillian and I took Spanish together in school.” – Annie

 - “Let me just say, Lillian: you are my best friend.” – Helen

 - "Thank you for carefully selecting me as your maid of honor.
 I know you had some other choices.” - Annie